 The process to download torrent files is easy.
 All you have to do is to run a search for Torrent files.
 You may go to advanced search and ask the search engine to look for files with .torrent extensions.
 This brings you to the search engine results page where you can download a .torrent file containing more information about how to go and get the original download.
 If you have a Torrent client installed already, all you have to do is to double-click on the .torrent file to open the torrent client which then downloads the entire file, all the while, uploading it as well.

 I used simple language, avoiding technical jargon, to make it easier for everyone to understand this subject.
-The complete technical terms, in case you are interested, are available on Wikipedia as BitTorrent Technical Glossary.

 Look forward to your comments!